 Martina Andrulyte, Product Warehouse Manager, Vilniaus Baldai AB

 The ground surface should be firm, compacted and level for weighing.
 With due care and attention, it is possible to weigh containers accurately on rough (i.e. gravel) and uneven (i.e. pot holed) surfaces.
-Steel ground plates are supplied with C-Jacks to spread the load at each corner and minimize marks on the ground.
-The height and tilt adjustment features on C-Jacks and C-Legs assists with accurate weighing on uneven surfaces and helps avoid overloading single corners when weighing heavy containers.
+Steel ground plates are supplied with C-Jacks to spread the load at each corner and minimise marks on the ground.
+The height and tilt adjustment features on C-Jacks and C-Legs assist with accurate weighing on uneven surfaces and help avoid overloading single corners when weighing heavy containers.

 The weighing surface should be level.
 Weighing containers on a slope poses a safety hazard, as the elevated container may have a tendency to slide downhill.
 It is also important for accurate weighing to keep the scales vertical, as indicated by the “ANGLE” warning on the display.

-No. BISON provides user manuals and instructional videos advising how to weigh containers safely and accurately.
+No. BISON provides user manuals and instructional videos advising how to weigh containers safely and accurately, it is recommended to read and watch these prior to operating.
 No special qualifications are needed.
-The scales are designed to be intuitive and easy to use.
-Once you have weighed around 6 containers, you'll be an expert.
+The scales are designed to be intuitive and easy-to-use.
+Once you have weighed around six containers, you'll be an expert.

 The container only needs to be lifted just clear of the ground or chassis.
-Typically the lift height is 2 to 3 cm.
+Typically the lift height is 2-3 cm.

 Only one person is needed to weigh containers with C-Jacks and C-Legs, but two or more people can work in parallel for a faster operation.

 BISON Scales have a weighing capacity of 35,000 kg (77,000 lb).
 Each scale has a weighing capacity of 10,000 kg (22,000 lb).